 • The practice collaborated with a local translation service to provide a translator at Pencester Health on a daily basis.
-Patients from both practices had access to the translator who provided telephone or face to face support to patients whose first language was not English.
+Patients had access to the translator who provided telephone or face to face support to patients whose first language was not English.
 The practice had worked with other organisations to facilitate this service in response to a high need for a translation service within their practice population.

-The areas where the provider must make improvements
+The areas where the provider must make improvements are:

-- Ensure care and treatment is provided in a safe way to patients - Establish effective systems and processes to ensure good governance in accordance with the fundamental standards of care.
+- Ensure care and treatment is provided in a safe way to - Establish effective systems and processes to ensure good governance in accordance with the fundamental standards of care.

-The areas where the provider should make improvements
+The areas where the provider should make improvements are:

-- Review and improve the reception protocols to include the management of patients with sepsis symptoms. - Continue to develop the system for inviting and following up childhood immunisations invitations in order to meet national targets. - Review and improve staff training to help ensure all staff members remain up to date with essential training. - Embed the new system for supporting the family of recently bereaved patients. - Review and improve the complaints system to include verbal complaints in order to help identify trends and change practice. - Review and improve how patients from Pencester Health are represented within the patient participation group (PPG) to help ensure their views are captured. - Review and improve how the duty of candour conversations are recorded in significant events.
+- Review the reception protocols to include the management of patients with sepsis symptoms. - Review staff training to help ensure all staff members are up to date with essential training. - Review how the family of recently bereaved patients are supported. - Review the complaints system to include verbal complaints in order to help identify trends and change practice. - Review findings from the GP Patient Survey and take action where necessary to help improve the patient experience.